 There are two different types of sound: airborne and impact.
 Airborne noises come from outside (traffic, voices, etc.) and also include noises from the TV, music and other things inside the house.
 Impact noise includes footsteps and vibrations from large appliances such as your washer and dryer.
 Insulation helps reduce both airborne and impact noises.

 Are you interested in reducing noise in your home?
 Our insulation experts can help!
-Contact MIG Building Systems to learn more or if you’re ready to install insulation!
+Contact MIG Building Systems to learn more or if you’re ready to install insulation in the Rochester area!